hsu-github/AgrorithmFarm/README.md

 - Grant proposals
 - Marketing collateral

 It supports file uploads, URL ingestion, and manual prompts.
 The app combines Large Language Models (LLMs), image captioning, Retrieval-Augmented Generation (RAG), and dynamic slide generation into a seamless workflow.
+This project is for the 2025 AI Competition at University of Maryland.

 ---